 A review of Pancake Pantry’s cuisine

 Happily, I can report that the Pancake Pantry lives up to the billing.
+Locals and visitors alike love the Pancake Pantry.
+These great pancakes are surely the best I’ve ever had.
+And they come in hearty, generous portions of five per plate.
+I once asked a friendly staff member how often she sees a guest finish their plate of five to which she responded: “Most of the time, they give up around the two-and-a-half mark.”
 The restaurant serves breakfast and lunch, closing in the afternoon at either 3 or 4 pm, depending on the time of year.
 The breakfast menu is robust, with many options for those who don’t want pancakes.

-And if you’re not in the mood for breakfast foods, they have a nice variety of gourmet sandwiches, salads and burgers.
-The lunch fare all looks very good but I can’t vouch for it because I have a personal policy that if I go to a restaurant with a food in its name, I order that food no matter what.
+And if you’re not in the mood for breakfast foods, they have a nice variety of gourmet sandwiches, salads and burgers in addition to the many varieties of pancakes.
+The lunch fare all looks very good but I can’t vouch for it because I have a personal policy that if I go to a restaurant with a specialty in its name, I order that food no matter what.
 Joe’s House of Hummus and Escargot?
 I’m getting the snails and garbanzo bean dip, brother.
-Momma didn’t raise no fool.
+Momma didn’t raise a fool.

 Top 5 things to order at the Pancake Pantry